-Vermont is a beautiful state in the New England region of the United States with rugged mountains, open country, forests, and lakes.
+Vermont is a beautiful New England state with rugged mountains, open country, forests, and lakes.
 It is an excellent getaway for travelers who enjoy hiking, fishing, and other outdoor activities.
 However, its cold climate is not quite as appealing to snakes.
-Vermont is home to only a dozen or so species of snakes, and only one type is venomous.
+Vermont is home to only a dozen or so species of snakes, and only one species is venomous.
 Let’s take a closer look at the only rattlesnake in Vermont, the timber rattlesnake!

 The Timber Rattlesnake

 |Rare in Vermont, only found near Rutland County